JulianVoith/TDDD27_2023_GamesGram/README.md

 ## Updates

+- [2023.06.02] Version 0.3 with working profile and image upload.
+Possibility to interact with posts and profiles.
+Adding a home feed page for post of users
 - [2023.04.26] Version 0.2 with overall mock-up of the platform GamesGram including user profile outline and user search.
 - [2023.04.06] We updated a readme document.